uxdrew/melt/README.md

 **Second Act:**
-A simple nudge to make a micropayment to help reduct the stress of large monthly balances can help pay down debt smarter and faster.
+A simple nudge can make all the differnce.
+Using Sydney by Synchrony to make a micropayment to help reduct the stress of large monthly balances can help pay down debt smarter and faster.

 ![Melt Bot](http://uxdrew.io/melt/bot/melt-bot.gif)